My-Machine-Learning-Projects/Quora-Question-Pairs-Challenge-Kaggle/README.md

 **wordnet_similarity_threshold_finder.py** determines the average threshold wordnet similarity value for similar/notsimilar question pairs.
 It does so by first calculating the wordnet similarity for each question pair and taking the corresponding averages.
 Refer the program for detailed explanation (explained in the comments).

+_NOTE: There was a UTF-8 encoding issue while running the program.
+Changes have been made in the program to avoid those errors._

 The following is the output of the program:
 ![Output of wordnet_similarity_threshold_finder.py](https://github.com/My-Machine-Learning-Projects/Quora-Question-Pairs-Challenge-Kaggle/blob/master/Threshold%20for%20Wordnet%20Similarity%20value.PNG "Output of wordnet_similarity_threshold_finder.py")